Utopian governance

 If we imagine this on the smaller, more directly-actionable scale, we might consider community governance.

-Let us set aside these constraints of power and practicality for a second, and ignore also complexities that technologists like to ignore and speculate, luxuriously, about what a better system for governing ourselves that did better would look like if we simply got to choose it.
+Let us set aside the constraints of power and practicality for a second, and ignore also all those complexities that technologists like to ignore and speculate, luxuriously, about what a better system for governing ourselves would look like if we simply got to choose it.
 Let us imagine we are founding fathers/mothers/etc of a new state, or the delegates to a constitutional convention, and we get to give the constitution a do-over based on the observations, experience and academic research of the last century or two.
 How would we do stuff differently?
 How could we better trade off the limited resources of attention, understanding and power to create and maintain a system that does better?
 What is the kindest system we can execute on our moral wetware?

 Here I mean utopian in a particular way; not the one where I propose a system that is the best system, and my system gives us minute details of how we should each live our lives in my system, and I can promise that each of us would be happy in that system.
-If nothing else I am skeptical of such systems because many of the things that I would need to be happy are not the things that you would need.
+If nothing else I am sceptical of such systems because many of the things that I would need to be happy are not the things that you would need.
 My ideas are not better than everyone else’s ideas.
-A better system would spend as little time as possible on micromanaging the details based on any one person’s flawed and incomplete ideas of what to do, and let us choose our own details as best we can, working out our own local conventions and trade-offs and so on.
+A better system would spend as little time as possible micromanaging the details based on any one person’s flawed and incomplete ideas of what to do, and let us choose our own details as best we can, working out our own local conventions and trade-offs and so on.
 Of course, we instantly run into the classic trade-off of liberties where good for one might harm another.
 And imperfect information — which of the ideas about what is good are most correct?
 And inequities in power — how does good even happen if it inconveniences someone with a great deal of clout.
-That is what we want to have a system to mediate.
+That is what we want a system to mediate.
 Of course, I’m not claiming any such systems are perfect, or that they are not hard.
 I am, however, arguing that just because they are hard does not mean we can’t do better than the current system, which with high likelihood will kill a great many people in a slow grinding ecological apocalypse and crush much human flourishing.

 Better systems then.
 If a better system does not guarantee each of us our happiness, perhaps it would grant us our best chance for happiness.
 Rather than assuming I, the system designer, know how the world works, how can we, the collective system designers, leverage the greatest possible amount of collective wisdom, while causing the least conflict and friction?
 What systems have the least waste (in terms of observing belated good-adjacent policies that are ideal for few) and the greatest potential (in terms of discovering, and continuing to adapt, good policies for the most)?
 What systems are ones that the greatest number will want to live in because they offer the best chance of flourishing?

 Oh, and we have better and faster communications than ever before.
 Not only do we have many advances in theory.
-We also have the biggest most expensive laboratory of social behaviour and governance that the world has ever seen, the internet.
+We also have the biggest, most expensive laboratory of social behaviour and governance that the world has ever seen: the internet.
 That internet which could be the petri dish where we study exactly the things we need to know about ourselves.
 It could be enabling us to develop, understand and trial the mechanisms that might make the world better.
 In practice it is largely being used to persuade us to hate movies and enable authoritarianism, though, so that one is a mixed bag.

 I do not have any ideas about which utilitarian calculus is the right one to use here.
 I will table the ethics questions for later.
 I do not see this as a huge problem.
 Not wiping off 100 billion quality-adjusted life years from the face of the planet is bad in almost any moral system and that’s a great starting baseline.